belgattitude/compare-package-managers/README.md

     handle the cache on the CI.

 - Space efficient ?
-  - PNPM claims seems to be based on a scenario in which many versions of the same library co-exists (ie: lodash...).
-On the example I used, yarn with
+  - PNPM helps when many versions of the same library co-exists (ie: lodash...).
+It only stores the files that differs (creates a symlink instead).
+It might help in those situations (a symlink is 4kb so it gives best results if non-changed files are more than 4kb).
+So useful is some scenarios.
-    `hardlinks-local` is lighter.
-This is also due to difference in duplication.
-Pnpm does not yet provide built-in deduplication (might be less mature regarding peer-deps too).
+  - PNPM handles peer-deps differently.
+In some aspects it's more solid than yarn with node_modules but it does not dedupe them.
+  - Yarn offers `supportedArchitectures`.
+When configured to current, it helps to not download native binaries for other plaforms (ie: amd64 + musl for esbuild, swc...)

 ### Scenarios